Bruce Davison

 Bruce Davison Awards Won

-Davison won the Golden Globe Award for Best Supporting Actor – Motion Picture and the Independent Spirit Award for Best Supporting Male for his role in Longtime Companion.
-He has also received theatre honors such as the Los Angeles Drama Critics Circle Award and Drama-Logue Award for stage performances in Los Angeles.
+Davison has won major industry awards for his dramatic work.
+He received the Golden Globe Award for Best Supporting Actor in a Motion Picture for Longtime Companion and also won the Independent Spirit Award for Best Supporting Male for the same performance.
+On stage, he has been honored with the Los Angeles Drama Critics Circle Award and the Drama-Logue Award for his work in plays including Streamers and The Normal Heart.

 Bruce Davison Family